 Well, it’s more than a boat is a cruise ship, the Norweigan Cruise Lines Escape.
 We will be departing from Miami with port stops in Falmouth (Jamaica); George Town (Grand Cayman); Great Stirrup Cay (Bahamas); Nassau (Bahamas); and come back to Miami.

 Chris Woodruff and I will be providing 2 and half days of instruction on .NET Core at TechOutbound.
 It’ll be a combination of instruction and hands on workshops.
 Here’s the topics we will be covering.

 - ASP.NET Core MVC

 - ASP.NET Core Web API

 Register now by following the instructions and use code BFFJG when you do for an additional $100 off your registration

-While the title of the book is “Practical Microsoft Visual Studio 2015”, the author, Peter Ritchie, outlines how you can using Microsoft Visual Studio to effectively develop software and lead a team.
-Peter covers, a quick walk through of Microsoft Visual Studio, how to work with teams, version control, design and architecture, development, deployments, and testing.
+While the title of the book is “Practical Microsoft Visual Studio 2015”, the author, Peter Ritchie, outlines how you can use Microsoft Visual Studio to effectively develop software and lead a team.
+Peter covers, a quick walkthrough of Microsoft Visual Studio, how to work with teams, version control, design and architecture, development, deployments, and testing.
 Anyone getting started with Microsoft Visual Studio or even experienced engineers, architects and leaders can find stuff in this that is useful for their day to day tasks.
 The best part of this book is the way the author explains each topic in a simple way based on his 20 or so ( 🙂 ) years being in the software field.

 Disclaimer: I was one of the technical reviewers of this book.